-Mozambique became independent from Portugal in 1975.
-Civil war ended in 1992 with a UN-negotiated peace agreement between the then-sole party, Front for the Liberation of Mozambigue (FRELIMO), and rebel Mozambique National Resistance (RENAMO) forces.
+Mozambique became independent of Portugal in 1975.
+The civil war ended in 1992 with a UNnegotiated peace agreement between the thensole party, Front for the Liberation of Mozambique (FRELIMO), and rebel Mozambique National Resistance (RENAMO) forces.
 This was followed by steady economic and political progress, undermined by the return of tensions and violence between FRELIMO and RENAMO since 2012.
 Fighting erupted again in 2019 when FRELIMO remained in power after disputed election results.

 Meanwhile, violent Islamist militants have been attacking civilians in the north.
-Christians have been fleeing from their homes to avoid being targeted by jihadists.
+Christians have fled from their homes to avoid being targeted by jihadists.
 The Islamist group al-Sunnah wa Jama'ah (ASWJ) has called for the removal of Christian symbols and has attacked houses belonging to Christians in some parts of Cabo Delgado Province.
-As of July 2021, troops from other countries, particularly from Rwanda, are fighting alongside the Mozambican army to push back the jihadists.
-About half of the population remains below the poverty line and around 45% of the population under the age of 15.
+Troops from other countries, particularly from Rwanda, are fighting alongside the Mozambican army to push back the jihadists.
+About half of the population remains below the poverty line, and around 45% of the population is under the age of 15.

-The South Asian immigrant population and the northern provinces are predominantly Muslim, particularly along the coast, while some areas of the northern interior have a stronger concentration of Christian communities.
+The South Asian immigrant population and the northern provinces are predominantly Muslim, particularly along the coast, while some areas of the northern interior have a strong concentration of Christian communities.
 Christians are more numerous in the southern and central regions, but Muslims also live in these areas.